West Virginia moms lobby lawmakers to resume expanded child tax credit payments

 Wednesday morning they were arrayed on the National Mall, on folding tables, in laundry baskets and on the grass with the U.S. Capitol building in the background.
 There were pink bears and bears with top hats, bears wearing bow ties and bears with kilts, white bears and brown bears and bears in overalls.

-“Each of these bears represents 100 children,” Amy Jo Hutchison, a Wheeling mother and organizer of the event, speaking into a microphone during a brief rally with a half-dozen other “Mama Bears” who had made the trip to Washington.
-“Together these 500 children represent the 50,000 West Virginia kiddos who have been pushed back into poverty since the halt of the child tax credit payments.”
+“Each of these bears represents 100 children,” Amy Jo Hutchison, a Wheeling mother and organizer of the event, said during a brief rally with a half-dozen other “Mama Bears” who had made the trip to Washington.
+“Together these 500 bears represent the 50,000 West Virginia kiddos who have been pushed back into poverty since the halt of the child tax credit payments.”

-When the program launched in July, monthly payments of up to $300 per child began helping families across the country patch the holes in their monthly budgets.
-The Center on Budget and Policy Priorities has estimated that maintaining the expanded version of the credit would cut child poverty by 40 percent compared with reverting to the credit’s less generous form.
+When the program launched in July, monthly payments of up to $300 per child began helping families patch the holes in their monthly budgets.
+The Center on Budget and Policy Priorities has estimated that maintaining the expanded version of the credit would cut child poverty by 40 percent, compared with reverting to the credit’s less generous form.
 For millions of Americans, the monthly checks helped pay for everyday items and essentials, including the women speaking at the Mall.

 After Hutchison’s short speech, a handful of other women spoke.
-Then the contingent headed to the U.S. Capitol, where they were scheduled to visit the offices of their congressional delegation — Manchin and Sen. Shelley Moore Capito (R), and Reps.
-David B. McKinley (R), Alex Mooney (R), and Carol Miller (R).
+Then the contingent headed to the U.S. Capitol, where they were scheduled to visit the offices of their congressional delegation: Manchin and Sen. Shelley Moore Capito (R); and Reps.
+David B. McKinley (R), Alex Mooney (R) and Carol Miller (R).

-The day in D.C. asked from the woman more than just their time and travel.
+The day in D.C. asked more than just the women’s time and travel.
 Their meetings with congressional staff members were an opportunity to shorten the distance between policy and everyday life.
-But that also required an honesty and openness about their own struggles, such as the way one mother had begun noticing how her 12-year-old was starting to check price tags at the grocery store, or how a daughter now always worried if there was enough gas in the car.
-Here they had to share what others could afford to keep to themselves.
+But that also required an honesty and openness about their own struggles, one mother’s noticing how her 12-year-old was starting to check price tags at the grocery store, or how a daughter now worried whether there was enough gas in the car.
+Here the women had to share what others could afford to keep to themselves.

 “I’m a private person,” Stormy Johnson said later.
 “This is really hard.
 At no point in time do we want to broadcast our vulnerability and the struggles that we are going through and our children are facing.
 This shouldn’t be a thing.
 We shouldn’t have to do this.”